Christian Forgiveness Passages

 Don't Confuse This with Loss of Salvation!

-Failure to forgive is not (and therefore not to be forgiven) is not a case of heaven and hell.
+Failure to forgive (and therefore not to be forgiven) is not a case of heaven and hell.
 However, this can block prayer and blessing while here on Earth.
 Also, this can cause one to lose reward in heaven.
 The Matthew 18:21-35 passage does not mean that we can count to 490 (seventy times seven) and stop forgiving others after that.

 Christian forgiveness means that we will neither hold another person's sin against him nor bring it up again.
 The trespass will be as though it never occurred.